-Once the appropriate options have been set, click the retrieve all coded segments, index those and then retrieve and compare all those to extract text segments.
+Search Once the appropriate options have been set, click the button.
+QDA Miner will retrieve all coded segments, index those and then retrieve and compare all those to extract text segments.
 Once completed, QDA Miner will display the results in a dialog box similar to this one: